 5. Leaning Entirely on LinkedIn

-With 175 million members, Linkedin is certainly a vital and sophisticated employment resource for any professional.
+With millions of members, LinkedIn is certainly a vital and sophisticated employment resource for any professional.
 Even if you’re not currently looking for a job, it’s a superb way of building an expanding network of contacts throughout your profession.
-However, there’s a vast and often unused internet job hunting resource on the Internet, lumped under the social media category.
+However, there’s a vast and often unused internet job hunting resource on the internet, lumped under the social media category.

 As Forbes magazine points out, social media has become “A Must-Have Strategy In Your Job Search.”
 Employers are increasingly reaching out to prospective employees through on-line social media giants like Facebook and Twitter.
 Some suggestions for job seekers to come out of a recent meeting of DirectHire, a worldwide employers’ association, included such items as having a professional headshot on your social media site, making professional, job-related postings and using Facebook’s privacy settings for anything on your timeline you wouldn’t want an employer to see.
 The same vigilance should extend to reviewing your old Twitter tweets and deleting as needed.
 Blogging online and providing curated content to websites helps mark you as an engaged, knowledgeable professional.